September 24, 1927–January 17, 2019

 Dr. Osborn joined the faculty of the University of Connecticut School of Medicine as full professor in 1968, becoming one of a cadre of first faculty who shaped the curriculum and character of the new institution.
 From 1980 until 2002, she headed UConn’s Department of Microbiology.

-Dr. Osborn’s honors and distinctions include fellowship in the American Academy of Arts and Sciences (Council, 1988-92); the Chancellor’s Distinguished Lectureship at the University of California, Berkley (1982); fellowship in the American Academy of Microbiology (1992); and service on the National Institutes of Health Advisory Council, Division of Research Grants (1989-94, chair: 1992-94).
-She has served on numerous editorial boards and advisory councils.
+Dr. Osborn’s honors and distinctions included fellowship in the American Academy of Arts and Sciences (Council, 1988-92); the Chancellor’s Distinguished Lectureship at the University of California, Berkley (1982); fellowship in the American Academy of Microbiology (1992); and service on the National Institutes of Health Advisory Council, Division of Research Grants (1989-94, chair: 1992-94).
+She served on numerous editorial boards and advisory councils.
 From the mid-1990s through 2008, she worked with the National Research Council and NASA on projects related to lunar and space exploration.
-She has published more than 80 articles in professional journals.
+She also published more than 80 articles in professional journals.